rishabnayak/rishabnayak/README.md

 Previously, Rishab co-founded Mount, a pioneering rental platform.
 His research and engineering expertise, particularly in cloud computing, enables him to architect scalable and secure systems.

 At Joyn, Rishab leads the development of cutting-edge AI technologies that redefine communication.
-By integrating machine learning and natural language processing, he enables effortless and intelligent connections.
+By integrating machine learning and natural language processing, Joyn enables effortless and intelligent connections.

 If this sounds interesting to you, come join us - we’re hiring!